deeplearning4j/deeplearning4j/spark-gpus.md

 code completion.
 Despite its verbose nature, its also very easy to wrap in a more concise language such as clojure or scala.

+We are going to release  a scala wrapper very similar to the keras framework taking advantage of some of the nicer constructs of the scala language which should help usability quite a bit.

+These configurations can also be defined via yaml or json.

 ##Distributed Training with spark